malvag/distributed-ml-bench/README.md

 [7] We wil also use [Argo workflows](https://argoproj.github.io/workflows) to construct and submit end to end machine learning workflows

-For example if you want to create a kubernetes pod, then create a hello-world.yaml and then do `kubectl create -f hello-world.yaml`
+For example if you want to create a kubernetes pod, then create a hello-world.yaml as below.

 ```yaml
 apiVersion: v1